Mutations — radical changes to living organisms at the genetic level — are said to be the “source of raw materials for evolution.”

 Copyright © 2024, 2025, Michael A. Barber, Designomics™ — All the text and the images on this website are protected by copyright laws in multiple countries.
 All rights reserved.

-Note: This site was created with the MyWebSite system from ionos.co.uk, including its AI capability, and with some images generated by the Copilot AI system.
+Note: This site was created with the MyWebSite system from ionos.co.uk, with some images using the assistance of the Copilot AI system.

 We need your consent to load the translations